UnamSanctam/SilentXMRMiner/README.md

 ## Changes

+### v1.4 (05/07/2021)
+**v1.4 is the final update before the new, greatly improved unified miner that I'm working on.**
+* Added the Online Downloader option that makes the miner download the miner binary (from GitHub) during runtime to greatly decrease file size (to less then 100kb) and detections - Also added a cache so that it won't have to download the miner on every start
+* Made the Task Scheduler task start for all users
+* Improved Watchdog program flow
+* Renamed "Kill" Windows Defender to Bypass Windows Defender to better represent the new functionality
+* Improved obfuscation/encryption
+* Improved overall code
 ### v1.3.4 (14/05/2021)
 * Made the Windows Defender Killer less intrusive, ironically to reduce detections
 ### v1.3.3 (13/05/2021)